Our popular Textiles of India tour will be repeated in 2023. Check back for dates.

-Later, in Jaipur, we will also visit the excellent Anokhi Printing Museum for a great introduction into our next workshops of wooden blockprinting!
+Later, in Jaipur, we will also visit the excellent Anokhi Printing Museum for a great introduction into our next workshops of wooden block-printing!
 In a nearby village, we’ll visit an expert block print artist for a complete introduction into block-printed or stamped fabric.
-At his studio, we will have the option to print 2 yards of light cotton cloth suitable for clothing or a tablecloth, or you can print a cotton scarf.
+At his studio, you can print 2 yards of light cotton cloth suitable for clothing, a tablecloth, or a pareo/scarf.

-When we have made some wonderful projects in our workshops, and have seen all the art and architecture that we can possibly absorb, we will fly south to the state of Kerala, and the pretty coastal town of Cochin.
-We land in Cochin, see the Chinese fishing nets at the beach, India’s oldest synagogue, and Mattancherry Palace.
+Then when we have made some wonderful projects in our workshops, and have seen all the art and architecture that we can possibly absorb, we will fly south to the state of Kerala.
+We land in pretty coastal town of Cochin, and see the Chinese fishing nets at the beach, India’s oldest synagogue, and Mattancherry Palace.
 The palace was a generous gift presented to the Raja of Kochi, Veera Kerala Varma (1537–61), as a gesture of goodwill by the Portuguese in 1555.
 There is also an excellent privately-owned folk art museum that we will visit, and we’ll see traditional Kathakali dances.

-Bird life is abundant on the water; we will float by trees full of weaver bird nests, as we enjoy the peaceful ambiance.
+We will float by trees full of weaver bird nests, as we enjoy the peaceful ambiance.
 Bring a ‘real’ book or a book on your iPad or Kindle, your knitting, or your yoga moves!
 Thoroughly relaxed from our houseboat cruise, at the end of our great tour, we return to our modern hotel on the water, for the Farewell Dinner.